Asim-Mulla/ChatRift/README.md

 - `deleteGroupMessage` - Deletes group message instantly
 - `leftGroup` - Notifies when member leaves group
 - `groupDeleted` - Prevents all members from sending messages when admin deletes group
+- `initiateCall` - Start a call with a user
+- `acceptCall` - Accept a call
+- `declineCall` - Decline a call
+- `endCall` - End the call
+- `callBusy` - Notify caller if user is already in another call
 - `disconnect` - Removes online status indicator

 ### Server to Client